UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 | - | Use ModelSim to confirm your result |
 | - | Use the Quartus Netlist Viewer to confirm the synthesis is as expected |

-## Task 207 - Schematics and gate-models
+## Task 207: Schematics and gate models

 In the previous task, when we exported a schematic in Quartus, the tools chose to exclusively use *continuous assignment* (`assign`).
 This would seem to make intuitive sense as all the logic in the schematic was limited to simple primitive operations (AND, OR, NOT).